nicholasmr/specfab/docs/enhancements-strainrate.md

 where ${\bf S}'$ and ${\bf D}'$ are the *microscopic* (grain-scale) stress and strain-rate tensors, respectively.

-Hence, the effective rheology can be approximated as the orientation-averaged monocrystal rheology
+The effective rheology can then be approximated as the ensemble-averaged monocrystal rheology for either case:

 $$
 {\bf D}^{\mathrm{Sachs}} = \langle {\bf D}'({\bf S}') \rangle = \langle {\bf D}'({\bf S}) \rangle
 ,
 \qquad\qquad \text{(Sachs homogenization)}
 $$

-or

 $$
 \qquad